Sheldon Family Association

 d.
 Secretary: The Secretary shall, at the direction of the President, give or cause to be given required notices of all meetings of the Members and the Board of Directors.
 The Secretary shall keep the minutes of all meetings of the Board of Directors and all meetings of the Members in one or more corporate books reserved for this purpose.
 The Secretary shall be the custodian of the Corporation’s books and records except those maintained by the Treasurer, the Database Administrator, Membership Committee, and those records, books, and other reference material maintained by the Genealogical Committee.
 The Secretary shall maintain the official membership roster for the Corporation sharing the roster with the Membership Chair, as provided by the Treasurer.
 The Secretary shall perform all the duties incident to the office of a secretary of a Corporation.
 [2017, 2018]

-5.7 Records of Officers: All accounts, records, books, papers, and other property created during the officer’s term of service are property of the Corporation.
-Within thirty (30) days after retiring from office, all Officers shall deliver to their successors all property belonging to the Corporation.
+5.7 Records of Officers: Any account, administrative controls, physical property, books, intellectual property, physical records, electronic records, account I.D.s, passwords, and any communications either electronic or written, created during the Officer’s term in service to the Association is the property of the Corporation.
+Within thirty (30) days after retiring from office, all Officers shall deliver all property belonging to the Corporation to their successors.
 An Officer who resigns shall turn over all Corporation property to the President within fifteen (15) days of the resignation.
+[2015, 2021]

 Article VI Committees

-- Executive Committee: The Executive Committee is authorized to act on behalf of the Corporation in matters of great urgency that may occur between meetings of the Board of Directors.
+6.2 Executive Committee: The Executive Committee is a permanent standing committee authorized to act on behalf of the Corporation in matters of great urgency that may occur between meetings of the Board of Directors.
 The Executive Committee shall consist of the President, Vice President, Secretary, and Treasurer.
-The Board of Directors may delegate, subject to the limitations set forth in Section 709 of the Act, to such Executive Committee all the authority of the Board of Directors, or any such person of authority, as it may deem necessary or appropriate to assist in the management of the Corporation; [2015, 2018]
+The Board of Directors may delegate, subject to the limitations set forth in Section 709 of the Act, to such Executive Committee all the authority of the Board of Directors, or any such person of authority, as it may deem necessary or appropriate to assist in the management of the Corporation; Any interim action done by the Committee will be reported to the Board.
+[2015, 2018]

-6.3 Reports: The chair of all committees shall file written reports as the Board of Directors directs.
-The reports shall contain a summary of the activities of the committee during the past year.
+a.
+Reports: The chairperson of each committee shall file a written report for each of the regularly scheduled Board of Directors meetings and shall prepare an annual report for the President to include in the Annual report presented to the Membership.
+The report shall contain a summary of the activities of the Committee during the past year.
 [2015, 2018]

 6.6 Quorum, Voting, and Manner of Acting: A majority of the full committee shall constitute a quorum, and action taken when a quorum is present shall be the act of the committee.
 Voting by proxy shall not be permitted.